-Curriculum: MS and PhD Requirements
+BHI Curriculum: MS and PhD Requirements

 The required BHI core coursework reflects the importance and interaction of our practice domains ranging from human biology to clinical medicine and consumer health to public health.
 MS and PhD students complete the same core course requirements.
 Students complement their core coursework with additional courses in statistics and advanced research methods, as well as electives drawn from other UW academic units.
 Departmental seminars are also offered that present new and integrative research in the field.

-BHI Program Core Coursework Requirements
+Core Coursework Requirements

 All courses listed below are to be numerically graded, and the student must pass all these with individual grades of at least 2.7.
-Courses count for 4-5 credits and are offered once each year (credits and quarters in parentheses).
+Courses count for 4-5 credits and are offered once each year (credits in parentheses).

-Seminars
+Required Seminars

 Research Seminars